tidev/ti.udp/ios/documentation/socket.md

 Starts the socket.
 Takes a dictionary with the following values:

 * int port: The port on which to listen.
+* string group [optional]: The multicast group address to which we will listen.

 ### void sendString(dictionary args)
 Sends a string of data over UDP.
 Takes a dictionary with the following values:

+* string group [optional]: The multicast group address to which data will be sent.
+Host overrides this.
 * string host [optional]: The host address to which data will be sent.
 Broadcasts if no host is specified.
 * int port [optional]: The port on which to listen.
 Uses the port the socket was created with if not specified.
 * string data: The string to send.